coreboot/coreboot/Documentation/security/vboot/list_vboot.md

 - Birman for Phoenix SoC using FSP
 - Birman for Phoenix SoC using openSIL
 - Birman for Glinda SoC
+- BirmanPlus for Phoenix SoC
+- BirmanPlus for Glinda SoC
 - Chausie
 - Majolica
 - Mayan for Phoenix SoC